Click the below sections to reveal Frequently Asked Questions about Reference Standards

 - How many runs have to be performed for the Performance Verification Test (PVT)?

 USP's current approach for PVT calls for the performance of two consecutive runs including all positions of a dissolution instrument (Single-Stage Test approach).
 The combined results for both runs will be evaluated and compared with the acceptance criteria corresponding to the Single-Stage approach.

 Moreover, USP has implemented a Two-Stage Test approach that allows the analyst to evaluate the results of the first run and compare it with the acceptance criteria corresponding to the first stage (run) of the Two-Stage approach.
 If the results are within the first-stage acceptance criteria, the PVT test can be stopped at this stage.

 In case of an assembly with 12 or 14 positions, a single run (with all positions tested) is required for the PVT.

 The method to perform the PVT has not changed from the previous lot.
-USP provides some recommendations to help customers achieve a successful PVT.
-These details are given in the USP Certificate.
+USP provides some recommendations to help customers achieve a successful PVT in the Dissolution Toolkit.
+The procedure for the PVT is given in the USP Certificate.

 If nothing but the stirring elements are changed when switching from Apparatus 1 to Apparatus 2, then the PVT for Apparatus 1 is considered to be successful.
 The cause of failure should be investigated and any adjustments made.
 If the cause is the paddle stirring elements and no other changes are made, the PVT has to be repeated for Apparatus 2 only.
 If any changes are made other than the replacement of the paddle stirring elements, the PVT should be repeated for both Apparatus 1 and Apparatus 2.